eduardobellini/cyber-web-front-Desafio03/vite-project/README.md

    ```

 3. **Start development server**
-   give a cd vite and tab to complete and run this command on terminar *npm run dev*
+   give a cd vite and tab to complete and run this command on terminal *npm run dev*

 4. **Open browser**
    Visit `http://localhost:5173`